Knives Out: Casting

 For the self-indulgent Ransom Drysdale, Johnson envisioned Chris Evans after seeing him in the 2018 Broadway revival of Kenneth Lonergan's Lobby Hero, having been impressed with his performance as a contemptible villain.
-Evans was mainly known for his live action role as Captain America in the Marvel Cinematic Universe, and Johnson aimed to use Evans' everyman persona to create tension between moviegoers and Drysdale, saying: "You've got to see it not as baggage, but as ammunition.
-If there was someone in that part who the audience inherently wanted to like, that would help the arc overall."
+Evans was mainly known for his live-action role as Steve Rogers / Captain America in the Marvel Cinematic Universe (MCU) and Johnson aimed to use Evans' everyman persona to create tension between moviegoers and Drysdale, saying: "You've got to see it not as baggage, but as ammunition.
+If there was someone in that part who the audience inherently wanted to like, that would help the arc overall".
 Although Evans was preparing to take a hiatus after finishing his work on Avengers: Endgame (2019), he reconsidered when the producers told him they would be filming near his home in Massachusetts.

 Toni Collette said her biggest purpose for playing Joni was to find humor in her character.
 Christopher Plummer, in one of his final film appearances before his death in 2021, described Harlan as a "stern, bright and rough-hewn" father with a crass sense of humor.
 Michael Shannon did not audition for the role of Walt and was contracted following an arranged lunch with Johnson.
 For the part of Linda, Jamie Lee Curtis sympathized with her backstory as a woman who is fiercely scrutinized for her privilege.
 She stated:I've been an actress for a long time, and I am also the daughter of someone famous, and people have a funny way of taking away anything you do creatively and reduce it to your privilege.
 Linda is very defensive about the assumption that she was given anything, and I've had the same defense.
 To prepare for her performance, Curtis immersed herself in activities she thought befitted her character's position as a matriarch, such as cooking meals.